andraugust/andraugust.github.io/quantum-1.md

 $$

-The rest of the results are the so-called Pauli matrices:
+The rest are the so-called Pauli matrices:

 $$